 Security and privacy

-BrokerBridge runs a FastAPI server on localhost:8080 that only accepts local connections.
-The only outbound network calls are:
+BrokerBridge runs a FastAPI server on localhost:8400 that only accepts local connections.
+External network calls are limited to the following:

-• Stripe API for license validation (periodic, lightweight)
+• brokerbridge.tech entitlement API for beta access validation (periodic, lightweight)

 • IB Gateway on localhost for broker operations